pteichman/gopheracademy-web/content/advent-2014/backoff.md

 ```

 The backoff policy itself is data only and holds no backoff state,
-allowing safe concurrent use and no need for allocations.
+allowing safe concurrent use and no need for allocations when many
+processes are backing off at the same time.

 All state, including the connection itself and the attempt counter, is
 held entirely in the retryConn function.
 You can reason about the